 We have a large hall for PE, assemblies and social gatherings.
 There is a separate dining room with a cookery area.
-This area is also used for the Breakfast Club which runs from 7:20am-8:50am and the After-School Club which runs from 3.15pm - 6.00pm term-time and is open to children from Glenfield School.
+This area is also used by Creative Kidz Club who run a successful Breakfast Club which runs from 7:20am-8:50am and the After-School Club which runs from 3.15pm - 6.00pm term-time and is open to children from Glenfield School

 There is a main office for administration, an office for Mrs Dorricott, Miss Carrie and Mrs Bradshaw who is our Inclusion Manager.

-Our Headteacher, Mrs Dorricott, currently works Monday, Tuesday & Wednesday and Miss Carrie works as Deputy Head on Tuesday & Wednesday and as Co-Head on Thursday & Friday.
+We have two Co-Headteachers, Mrs Dorricott who currently works Monday, Tuesday & Wednesday and Miss Carrie works Wednesday, Thursday & Friday.